benchoufi/scrappers/README.md

   `sudo kick_metamap_servers.sh -y start`

   to stop servers, run
   `sudo kick_metamap_servers.sh -y stop`

+4. using puppet

+User can use any favorite culster management tool, `Ansible`, `Chef` or whatever.
+Here, we make the choice of using `puppet`.
+User will have to install on the cluster, and then all the deployment routine occurs : so that `metamap` is intalled on all the nodes and, to the only condition the installation is correct, then the `metamap` servers are ran.

+To run the manifest, User has to go the /path/to/puppet/code/environments/production/manifests and then run `sudo puppet apply site.pp`, and all the magic happens ;) For example on a linux machine, this path is `/etc/puppetlabs/code/environments/production/manifests`

+In the `modules` folder, one find the `scripts` that will be synced on all agents and the two main modules, namely `metamap` where all the metamap installation logic appears and `servers` well all the servers kick-off happens.
+We use `facter` to apply the main server commands.
+For now, to stop the server, User will have to
+- edit the `/path/to/puppet/code/environments/production/modules/servers/lib/facter/commands.rb` file and change `start` to `stop`
+- run `export FACTER_order=stop`
+- apply the  manifest again `sudo puppet apply site.pp` in `/path/to/puppet/code/environments/production/manifests`

+We let in place some `test_*.pp` manfest file for debug purpose.

+** Remark **
+The usability of server "start and stop" commands need to be improved

-### custom synchronisation
+### cluster synchronisation

+	Our main tool is `puppet`.
+First, you have got to install puppet on the master node of the cluster.
+Then add the manifest `site.pp` we provide in the manifet folder.
+	In general, this folder is `/etc/puppetlabs/code/environments/production/manifests` - for a `debian` machine.
+When puppet is ran the necessary packages will be installed all across the nodes, the `metamap` packages, that are already installed in the master node will be synced on the workers and the metamap servers will be kicked to start.

-`rsync_nodes.sh` is intended to allow synchronization on some range of workers.
+	We provide also some custom base to do sync, for a handmade scripts. `rsync_nodes.sh` is intended to allow synchronization on some range of workers.
 This is not provided by `bdutils`. (this needs improvement to target nodes by name and range).

 ### filtering and metamap processing